(Last Updated: 05/15/2020)

 Healthcare providers face many challenges, from cybersecurity to technology implementation, and improving the patient experience.
 But perhaps the most serious challenge involves hospitals’ greatest resource: their staff.
 Physician burnout affects about 54% of physicians according to a 2014 study – more than double the burnout rate of the general population.
+The COVID-19 pandemic has only exacerbated the burnout problem, piling on even more stress and fear.
 This high rate of burnout not only puts a strain on physicians themselves, but it also causes economic stress for hospitals.
 In fact, this problem costs $4.6 billion every year in the U.S. alone, according to a 2019 study by the Annals of Internal Medicine.
 So how can physician burnout be mitigated?
 Let’s look at a few methods.

 Focus on “Resiliency” Instead of “Burnout”

 An article on AuntMinnie.com featured the advice of Dr. Cheri Canon of the University of Alabama at Birmingham.
 Dr. Canon told AuntMinnie, “We focus on the word ‘burnout’ too much.
 Instead, let’s talk about developing resiliency.”
 According to Dr. Canon, the burden of developing resiliency shouldn’t be placed on the physician alone.
 Rather, hospitals should work cooperatively with their physicians to minimize the causes of burnout and promote a healthier working environment.
 Even things as small as taking a water break and light exercise, such as the newly popular 15-flight stair workout implemented at UAB, can boost physicians’ mood.